-Dental Crowns in King West (Toronto), Burlington and St. Catharines!
+Dental Crowns in Hamilton (Jackson Square), Burlington and St. Catharines!

 Dental Crowns FAQ

 A: A dental crown, also known as a ‘cap’ is permanent and designed to fit over a tooth so that it appears to be a natural tooth.
 Different materials are used to create crowns including metals, ceramics and porcelains.
 Sometimes a combination of materials will be used for a dental crown.
 Ceramic crowns are very sturdy and pleasing to the eye.